fe-data/fe-docs/docs/getting-started/settings.rst

 Retry scheme
 ^^^^^^^^^^^^
 The default value is ``2,4,8,16,32,64,128``, which means the first retry is scheduled after 2 minutes, and then 4 minutes, and so on.
-You can define you own scheme.
+You can define your own scheme.

 Consult you SMTP or API provider how it handles hard-bounces and soft-bounces.
 Usually they provide webhooks to process these bounces.